terranum-ch/ToolMap-user-doc/doc/usermanual/attribution.rst

 Object kind
 ----------------------------

 This level of attribution is made with the object kind panel.
-This panel can be activated with the :menuselection:`Attribution --> object kind...` menu or by clicking on the Object Kind button in the toolbar.
+This panel can be activated with the :menuselection:`Attribution --> Object kind...` menu or by clicking on the Object Kind button in the toolbar.

 .. image:: img/window-objectkind.png